2.2.2 Verifying personal details

 A person of a non-binary gender is someone whose biological sex cannot be unambiguously determined or someone who identifies as neither male nor female.

 For social security purposes an individual can identify as M (male), F (female) or X (non-binary/intersex/unspecified).
-The X category refers to any person who does not exclusively identify as either male or female, i.e. a person of a non-binary gender.
+The X category refers to any person who does not exclusively identify as either male or female, that is, a person of a non-binary gender.

 A person who is transgender or gender diverse may have undertaken some medical treatment (whether hormone therapy, sex affirmation surgery, and/or other medical interventions) to assist with their transition.
 However, medical treatment is not a pre-requisite for the recognition of a change in gender marker for social security purposes.